-It’s true that the average ‘90s hockey card might be worth nothing, but the same can’t be said about Brodeur’s Score RC or any of the options which made it onto the list above.
+The average ‘90s hockey card might be worth nothing, but the same can’t be said about Brodeur’s Score RC or any options that made it onto the list above.

-As always, we would look out for graded copies, whether it be from BGS, SGC, or PSA.
-(The condition is the reason for higher values, especially for cards that were mass-produced so heavily at the time.)
+We always look for graded copies from BGS, SGC, or PSA.
+(The condition is the reason for higher values, especially for cards mass-produced so heavily at the time.)

-For the best hockey rookies from the 1990s, look out for Hall of Famers, as they tend to be a great low-risk long-term investment option.
+Look out for Hall of Famers for the best hockey rookies from the 1990s, as they tend to be an excellent, low-risk, long-term investment option.